Tipik (TV channel): From RTbis to Télé 2

-RTBF renamed it Télé 2 at the end of 1979 and it adopts an event-based schedule mainly focused on sports.
+RTBF renamed it Télé 2 at the end of October 1979 and adopted an event-based schedule mainly focused on sports.
+The channel broadcast Mondays to Fridays, and was off the air on weekends.

-On October 16, 1983, a wind of 130 km/h damages one of the 315 m RTBF pylons in Wavre, which deprives the access of the channel to 100,000 viewers for one year.
+On October 16, 1983, a wind of 130 km/h damaged one of the 315 m RTBF pylons in Wavre, which deprived the access of the channel to 100,000 viewers for one year.

 The RTBF activity report submitted in 1984 to the Parliament of the French Community presented several options concerning the future of Télé 2.
-It was a question of making it either a pay television channel or of reinforcing it in its own right in the regional dimension, either to make it a sports, event and entertainment channel, or to make a "sport events" channel time it valued RTBF1's own production at peak times.
+It was a question of making it either a pay television channel or of reinforcing it in its own right in the regional dimension, either to make it a sports, event and (rerun) entertainment channel, or even make it a "sport/events" channel where it was simultaneously attempted to value RTBF1's own production at peak viewing times.

-Télé 2 disappears on March 20, 1988, to leave its channel to the new channel Télé 21.
+Télé 2 disappeared on March 20, 1988 to make room for the new channel Télé 21.

 Télé 21, reformats and RTBF La Deux

-On March 21, 1988, RTBF launched Télé 21 on its second network, a new second full-fledged channel on 30 November 2012 that took its name from the youth radio station Radio 21, whose spirit and dynamism it wanted to capture on television.
-It no longer relayed the first channel, except for their news simulcast with sign language.
+On March 21, 1988, RTBF launched Télé 21 on its second network, a new second full-fledged channel that took its name from the youth radio station Radio 21, whose spirit and dynamism it wanted to capture on television.
+It no longer relayed the first channel, except for their news programme simulcast with sign language.

-In the autumn of 1989, Télé 21, whose ratings fluctuated from high to low (from 16 to 18% to less than 0.85), is repositioned as the channel of events and the repeats of very expensive programmes that a good part of the public could not follow on RTBF1.
+In the autumn of 1989, Télé 21, whose ratings fluctuated from high to low (from 16 to 18% to less than 0.85), was repositioned as the channel of events and repeats of very expensive programmes that a good part of the public could not follow on RTBF1.
 It also rebroadcast the main evening news of the first channel at 10pm.
-All its staff was transferred to RTBF1 and RTBF hopes to save 100 million francs.
+All of its staff was transferred to RTBF1, and RTBF hoped to save 100 million francs.

-At the beginning of 1992, the RTBF general director, Robert Stéphane, submitted to the board of directors the idea of remodeling Télé 21, whose audience was moribund, by associating tele 2 it with Eurosport or Canal J. He then contemplates the break-up of Télé 21 into three channels: a cultural one, a regional one and a sports one.
+At the beginning of 1992, the RTBF general director, Robert Stéphane, submitted to the board of directors the idea of remodeling Télé 21, whose audience was moribund, by associating it with Eurosport or Canal J. He then contemplated the break-up of Télé 21 into three channels: a cultural one, a regional one and a sports one.
 Arte 21 would broadcast the cultural programs of the Franco-German channel Arte, but with Belgian cultural opt-outs.
 Also, during the Queen Elisabeth competition, the evenings would be RTBF opt-outs.
-Euro 21 would be a European regional that would concretise FR3's approachment with RTBF, but the FR3 news slots would be replaced by the rebroadcasting of the regional news bulletin and by RTBF's Journal Télévisé.
-Finally, Eurosport, following convention involving RTBF, the European Broadcasting Union and TF1, would broadcast Eurosport's French programs and make opt-outs to broadcast Belgian sports.
+Euro 21 would be a European regional channel that would concretise FR3's approachment with RTBF, but the FR3 news slots would be replaced by the rebroadcasting of the regional news bulletin and by RTBF's Journal Télévisé.
+Finally, Eurosport, following convention involving RTBF, the European Broadcasting Union and TF1, would broadcast Eurosport's French programmes and make opt-outs to broadcast Belgian sports.